jamelachahbar-zz/azureprivatelinkdemo/README.md

 ## Create a Build / Continuous Integration (CI) pipeline and continuous delivery (CD)

-Create a service connection for ACR and for the pipeline using the details of the service principal created earlier
+Create a service connection for the pipeline using the details of the service principal created earlier

 ![Service Connection](assets/serviceconnection.png)